Connect with others who understand.

 4. Have Regular Eye Exams by an Ophthalmologist

-Psoriasis around the eyes and on the eyelids should be checked by your dermatologist and ophthalmologist.
-Psoriasis on the eyelid can affect the eyes.
-This condition is known as ocular psoriasis, in which the cornea and conjunctiva are affected, as well as the eyelid.
+Psoriasis around the eyes and on the eyelids should be checked by your dermatologist and ophthalmologist (eye specialist).
+Psoriasis on the eyelid can affect your eyes.
+This condition is known as ocular psoriasis, which may affect the cornea and conjunctiva (other parts of your eyes), as well as the eyelid.

 People with ocular psoriasis also have an increased risk for ocular surface disease, which includes conditions like conjunctivitis and corneal dryness.
 People with psoriasis should have yearly exams with an ophthalmologist to check for eye disorders associated with psoriasis.
-This includes uveitis, a rare and serious type of eye inflammation associated with psoriasis and psoriatic arthritis.
+This includes uveitis, a rare and serious type of eye inflammation.
+Uveitis is linked to psoriatic arthritis and psoriasis.

 5. Learn From MyPsoriasisTeam Members